-Having demonstrated that split-the-difference offers are ubiquitous, we ask what model could explain this behavior.
-The prevalence of equal splits of a commonly known surplus has been widely established in lab experiments.
-Researchers often attribute these patterns to fairness-related norms.
-But it is far from obvious that the patterns that we document are associated with fairness, as the surplus in our setting depends on agents' private information.
+associated with fairness, as the surplus in our setting depends on agents' private information.
 In principle, split-the-difference offers are "fair" only in the sense that they lie halfway between the possible range of likely subsequent offers given the current offer history; they do not necessarily constitute an equitable split of the actual surplus available to the agents.
-In fact, unless the offer made by each party corresponds to her opponent's actual value or cost, splitting the difference between offers cannot yield an equal split of the surplus.
+In fact, unless both parties have made offers that differ by exactly the same amount from their true valuations, splitting the difference between offers cannot yield an equal split of the surplus.

-We reconcile split-the-difference offers and fairness notions in the context of a bargaining game with alternating offers and two-sided private information.
-In this context, we first show that a pattern of split-the-difference offers may arise in a perfect Bayesian equilibrium even when the players are completely selfish.
+We introduce several theoretical results to explore this question in the context of a bargaining game with alternating offers and two-sided private information.
+In this context, we first show that a pattern of split-the-difference offers may arise in a perfect Bayesian equilibrium even when the players have no preferences for "fair" outcomes.
 However, this equilibrium is far from being unique.
 Thus, while split-the-difference offers are consistent with "standard" game theory, they are by no means predicted by it.
-We then propose a robust-inference approach that explains why agents may indeed view an equal split of the two most recent offers as "fair."
-Our argument relies on agents making inferences about the support of their opponent's valuation based on the fact that the opponent did not accept the agent's previous offer; we assume agents do not base inferences specifically on the level of an opponent's counteroffer.
-Consider a case where a seller initially proposes a price of \$100.
-The buyer rejects this offer and counters at \$50.
-What can the seller infer about the buyer's valuation from the fact that the buyer rejected \$100?